psycopg/psycopg/docs/cursor.rst

         The data in the tuple will be converted as configured on the cursor;
         see :ref:`adaptation` for details.

-    .. automethod:: finish

-        If an *error* is specified, the :sql:`COPY` operation is cancelled.

-        The method is called automatically at the end of a `!with` block.

 .. autoclass:: AsyncCopy